bryanbraun/bryanbraun.github.io/_posts/2021-09-21-i-keep-making-things-out-of-checkboxes.md

   <figcaption>The ripple animation.
 See <a href="{{site.url}}/2021/04/15/ripple-animation-in-javascript/">my write-up about ripples</a> for more details.</figcaption>
 </figure>

-Building the ripple forced me to dig into some basic animation math.
+Building the ripple forced me to dig into some animation math.
 I soon realized that I could use similar techniques to build other animations, including these ones:

 <p class="center">
   <img src="{{site.url}}/assets/images/cbl-spiral.gif" loading="lazy" alt="A spiral animation made with html checkboxes">